giteshgrover/ai-era-assignment13/README.md

 ```

 ## Training with Additional 50 steps (with checkpoint)
+### Note that the model was saved at 4999 step and resumed from 5000 step
 ```bash
 Loading checkpoint from checkpoints/checkpoint_final.pt Resuming from epoch 0 at step 5000 with loss 5.881985664367676